raushankumarrr88/ECS-CI-CD-multi-env/README.md

-# ECS-CI-CD-multi-env

-# Project Name
+# Project Name - ECS-CI-CD-multi-env

 ## Overview
 This project is designed to deploy and manage infrastructure using Terraform and Docker, leveraging AWS services like ECR, ALB, and CodeBuild.
 The repository contains Terraform configurations for creating AWS resources and a build pipeline to automate the build, push, and deployment of Docker containers.